DIYA-K-GIT/LetsGitIt2025/README.md

 - Fork this repository to make a copy of this in your own account.
 - Use the command `git clone URL` to clone the repo to your personal computer.
 The URL should be of the forked repository.
 - Change directory using `cd LetsGitIt2025`
-- Now add the upstream URL using `git remote add upstream URL`.
+- Now add the upstream URL usinhghggjg `git remote add upstream URL`.
 This URL is of the main repository, i.e, FossMec repository.
 - Create a file, `touch name_class.txt` and add your code to that file.
 - Make a branch using the command `git branch branchName`.
 - Checkout to that branch using `git checkout branchName`.